mrporterphysics/mrporterphysics.github.io/Daily Plan/20262027/RPAgendas202627.md

 # Ball Bounce Lab

 > ## Question:
 > Is the coefficient of restitution constant for your ball?
-Do this by comparing drop height to bounce height for your assigned ball.by finding the relationship between strength (number of marbles) and strands of pasta
+Do this by comparing drop height to bounce height for your assigned ball.

 ---